Ethiopian Chicken Stew (Doro Wett)

 When: Daily, 8am-midnight.
 Definitely reserve if you can.

 Order: Who needs a salad when you can have an incredibly tasty thin-crust pizza topped with Gruyère, fromage blanc, caramelized onion, and a pile of fresh arugula?
-Though this pie is pictured ($14) and was wonderful—the sweet onions perfectly balancing the assertive Gruyère—it is only one of about 17 options, which change around a bit season to season.
-We also loved the meaty (yet vegetarian) mixed mushroom pizza ($14), a cheeseless pie with rosemary and garlic oil; but you might try the one with guanciale, green olive, Fresno chili, and buffalo mozzarella ($15); or perhaps the lamb sausage pizza, with confit tomato, rapini, pecorino, and asiago ($15).
-Also pay special attention to Gjelina’s beautifully, simply prepared vegetable small plates ($8), like the spicy roasted cauliflower dish, charred Brussels sprouts, and sweet corn with crème fraiche.
+Though this pie is pictured ($16) and was wonderful—the sweet onions perfectly balancing the assertive Gruyère—it is only one of about 17 options, which change around a bit season to season.
+We also loved the meaty (yet vegetarian) mixed mushroom pizza ($17), a cheeseless pie with rosemary and garlic oil; but you might try the salted anchovy pie ($17) or perhaps the much-lauded lamb sausage pizza, with confit tomato, rapini, pecorino, and asiago ($18).
+Also pay special attention to Gjelina’s beautifully, simply prepared vegetable small plates ($12), like the spicy roasted cauliflower dish, charred Brussels sprouts, and sweet corn with crème fraiche.